angeloocana/angeloocana/roadmap.md

 - Search for cambo in npm, if not available add it.
 - Find new theme for code examples.
 - Localize dates.
+- Try to get browser lang, when no lang in the url

 ## Working
 - Fix tags text and layout.